maniaclab/afmetrics_collector/README.md

 ## Advanced Usage

+### Group Filtering

+Useful on systems that may serve as login nodes for many users unaffiliated with what you are interested in, add the `-g` or `--group` flag to filter for a specific group

+For example, if you are only interested in ssh logins, jupyter, and batch jobs of users in group 'usatlas', the command may look like the following:

+`afmetrics_collector -vv -sjb --host -t <token> -c "<cluster>" -g "usatlas"`

 ### Debugging

 For debugging, you can opt to output everything to a local file instead of sending it to the logstash server with the `-d` flag: